 Drop Safe in Bryan Center

 Sealed deposit bags may be placed in the drop safe located on the lower level of the Bryan Center next to the Post Office.
 This area is under camera surveillance.
 For each deposit, please complete the log on the counter next to the drop safe.
 Items left here will be delivered to University Cashiering for processing.
-Deposits may be left in the safe between 9:00 AM and 4:00 PM each day.

 Entrance to University Cashiering (Bay 8, Smith Building)